struct/vector_t/README.md

 The API convention is built off function callbacks for working with vector contents and very simple push/pop semantics for adding and removing elements.

-The vector_t library is not thread safe but does contain a simple locking mechanism to prevent write modifications while using the `vector_for_each` callback.
+The vector_t library is not thread safe by design, but it does contain a simple non-atomic locking mechanism to prevent write modifications while using the `vector_for_each` callback.
 It is enabled with the `-DWRITE_LOCK` flag or by modifying the Makefile.

 # API